Latest Gardening Video

 If you’re running errands…

-Get errands done early to take advantage of the sunshine either day, or do them in the middle of the day to avoid the warmest temperatures.
+Get errands done early to take advantage of the sunshine on either day, or do them in the later part of the day to avoid the biggest crowds.

 I will be updating the forecast on Twitter @growingwisdom throughout the weekend.